Top tips to keep your home warm this winter

 Seal any mini drafts

 There are a lot of areas in your house or flat where heat can escape.
 Letterboxes are one of the most common places.
-Easy remedy is to fit a letterbox draught excluder, which can be purchased in any good DIY shop for a few pounds.
+An easy remedy is to fit a letterbox draught excluder, which can be purchased in any good DIY shop for a few pounds.

-If you don’t use the keyhole very much a quick solution is to put some tap over the hole.
+If you don’t use the keyhole very much a quick solution is to put some tape over the hole.
 A better fix is to buy a keyhole cover.